sagemath/sage-archive-2023-02-01/src/doc/en/installation/launching.rst

 Launching SageMath
 ==================

-Now we assume that you installed Sage properly on your system.
+Now we assume that you installed SageMath properly on your system.
 This section quickly explains how to start the Sage console and the Jupyter Notebook from the command line.